How to Do to Planning

 During the planning process, regularly collect feedback from participants.
 Do they agree with the planning process?
 If not, what don't they like and how could it be done better?
 In large, ongoing planning processes (such as strategic planning, business planning, project planning, etc.), it's critical to collect this kind of feedback regularly.

-During regular reviews of implementation of the plan, assess if goals are being achieved or not.
+During regular reviews of the implementation of the plan, assess if goals are being achieved or not.
 If not, were goals realistic?
 Do responsible parties have the resources necessary to achieve the goals and objectives?
 Should goals be changed?
 Should more priority be placed on achieving the goals?
 What needs to be done?

 Finally, take 10 minutes to write down how the planning process could have been done better.
 File it away and read it the next time you conduct the planning process.

 Far too often, primary emphasis is placed on the plan document.
 This is extremely unfortunate because the real treasure of planning is the planning process itself.
-During planning, planners learn a great deal from ongoing analysis, reflection, discussion, debates and dialogue around issues and goals in the system.
+During planning, planners learn a great deal from ongoing analysis, reflection, discussion, debates, and dialogue around issues and goals in the system.
 Perhaps there is no better example of misplaced priorities in planning than in business ethics.
 Far too often, people put emphasis on written codes of ethics and codes of conduct.
 While these documents certainly are important, at least as important is conducting ongoing communications around these documents.
-The ongoing communications are what sensitize people to understanding and following the values and behaviors suggested in the codes.
+The ongoing communications are what sensitize people to understand and follow the values and behaviors suggested in the codes.

 Nature of the Process Should Be Compatible to Nature of Planners

-Overview of Various Planning Models
+Basic Overview of Various Planning Models

-Critical -- But Frequently Missing Step -- Acknowledgement and Celebration of Results
+Critical — But Frequently Missing Step — Acknowledgement and Celebration of Results

-It's easy for planners to become tired and even cynical about the planning process.
-One of the reasons for this problem is very likely that far too often, emphasis is placed on achieving the results.
-Once the desired results are achieved, new ones are quickly established.
 The process can seem like having to solve one problem after another, with no real end in sight.
-Yet when one really thinks about it, it's a major accomplishment to carefully analyze a situation, involve others in a plan to do something about it, work together to carry out the plan and actually see some results.
-So acknowledge this -- celebrate your accomplishment!
+Yet when one really thinks about it, it’s a major accomplishment to carefully analyze a situation, involve others in a plan to do something about it, work together to carry out the plan, and actually see some results.
+So acknowledge this — celebrate your accomplishment!

-There are many types of plans for people, teams, processes and organizations.
-All of them -- if they are well done -- tend to follow the above guidelines.
+There are many types of plans for people, teams, processes, and organizations.
+All of them — if they are well done — tend to follow the above guidelines.

 Major Types of Plans